Low carb almond flour brownies are an easy healthy sugar-free vegan brownie recipe with a deliciously fudgy texture.

 Almond flour – I recommend fine almond flour not an almond meal for perfect results

 Baking soda or baking powder if you don’t like the flavor of baking soda.
 If you use baking powder, double the amount.

 Eggs or no eggs you choose

 For a fudgy brownietexture– use chia seed eggs, see recipe card for details.
-The picture in this post are the one from the vegan low carb brownie using chia egg.
+The pictures in this post are the ones from the vegan low-carb brownie using chia egg.

 Preheat oven to 180C (350F).
 Line a 8 inches x 8 inches square baking dish with baking paper.
 Set aside.

 Prepare your chia seed egg - if you use regular eggs, skip this part !

 In a small mixing bowl, add 2 tablespoons of chia seed flour (or ground chia seed) with 6 tablespoons of lukewarm water.
 Stir, set aside 10 minutes until it forms a gel-like consistency.